 Since hiring twice as many developers doesn’t mean it’ll be done in half the time, planning development resources against timelines is important.
 If possible, it’s best to consider phases or stages of the software project and take an incremental approach to timelines and intended launches.
 This will allow you and your development team to paint a more accurate picture of deadlines and budgets.
 It’s not necessarily true that the quicker you need your software launched, the more expensive it will be; however, time and effort required on a project are essential to determining the overall cost.

-This concludes our three-part series on the basics of building your own software, where we broke down outsourcing vs. in-sourcing, the building blocks of assembling a high-performing software development team and, now, discussed what goes into estimating the cost of custom software development.
+This concludes our three-part series on the basics of building your own software, where we broke down outsourcing vs. in-sourcing, the building blocks of assembling a high-performing software development team and, now, discussed what goes into estimating custom software development cost.

 Did we miss something?
 Drop us a line, and let us know what topics we should cover next!